 Stacey Williams is the Managing Director of External Relations at PowerMyLearning and is responsible for overseeing development efforts and organization-wide communications.
 Prior to joining PowerMyLearning, Stacey served as the Managing Director of Development at Public Prep, a nonprofit charter school management organization in New York City.
 Over the course of eight years, Stacey helped develop Public Prep from a standalone charter school to a network serving more than 1,500 students in grades PreK-8th across six campuses in roles centered on staff recruitment, external relations, and development.
 Stacey also spent a summer as an Education Pioneer, serving as a Media and Operations Fellow at Charter Schools Accountability & Support Team (CSAS) at the New York City Department of Education where she led the redesign of the CSAS website and created a press and communication strategy.
 Stacey started her career as a fourth grade teacher and Teach for America Corps Member in Phoenix, AZ.
 Stacey holds a bachelor’s degree in Journalism from Ithaca College and an MPA in Nonprofit Management and Public Policy from NYU.

-As Director of Program Development, Courtney is responsible for organizing the work of the inter-regional program teams to incorporate practices for monitoring and evaluation of program success and defining implementation improvements.
+Courtney works to expand PowerMyLearning’s programs and services to schools and districts across the country.
 Courtney joined PowerMyLearning in 2009 and has served in various roles in the organization prior to this position.
-Most recently, she served as PowerMyLearning’s Manager of Products, working to support the regional offices and manage creation and maintenance of systems to improve program offerings and delivery.
+Previously, she served as PowerMyLearning’s Director of Program Development, working to support regional offices and manage creation and maintenance of systems to improve program offerings and delivery.
 Outside of PowerMyLearning, Courtney has spent time volunteering for non-traditional schools both domestically and abroad, where she developed a deep passion for inquiry and dialogue around meaningful shifts in public education.
 Courtney holds an honors bachelor’s degree in Psychology and Educational Studies from the University of Delaware.

 Karuppiah Ganesan is the Director of Technology and Architecture of PowerMyLearning Connect.
 In this role, Karuppiah manages the architecture, technology used and execution of the software development of PowerMyLearning Connect.
 Prior to joining PowerMyLearning, Karuppiah was an Executive Director of Engineering at Kaplan Test Prep, where he led the eLearning engineering team.
 He was responsible for software development, enterprise Architecture, and the management of the Development and QA team.
 He also developed and managed the KTP eLearning platform.
 Karuppiah earned his bachelor’s degree in Electrical and Electronics Engineering from University of Madras, India.